GeoEye-2 Earth Observation Satellite, United States of America

 Launch vehicle

 Atlas V is designed and manufactured by United Launch Alliance (ULA).
-It can transfer multiple payloads into the space simultaneously.
+It can transfer multiple payloads into space simultaneously.
 The vehicle was assembled in two stages to carry out a wide range of mission requirements.

 It is equipped with a common core booster (CCB) and five strap on solid rocket boosters (SRB) and RD-180 propulsion unit.